nackdai/aten/README.md

 1. `./RunCMake.sh <Build Type> <Compute Capability>`
 1. Run make `ninja`

+I confirmed on Ubuntu16.04 LTS and 18.04 LTS.

 #### What is RunCMake.sh

 `RunCMake.sh` is a scirpt to help you to build `aten` with CMake.